Borden Flats Light

-Borden Flats Light is a historic lighthouse on the Taunton River in Fall River, Massachusetts, US.
+Borden Flats Light is a historic lighthouse at the mouth of the Taunton River in Somerset, Massachusetts, US.
 It is a tower-on-caisson type known as a sparkplug lighthouse.

 The light was built in 1881, and added to the National Register of Historic Places as Borden Flats Light Station on June 15, 1987, reference number 87001528.

 History

-By the mid-19th century, the city of Fall River had become a bustling textile-mill town, with regularly scheduled steamboat service to Providence, Rhode Island, and New York City.
+By the mid-19th century, the city of Fall River had become a bustling textile-mill town, with regularly scheduled steamboat service to Providence, Rhode Island, Boston and New York City.
 The city is located at the mouth of the Taunton River where it meets Mount Hope Bay, which is an arm of Narragansett Bay.

 Prior to the lighthouse, an unlit day beacon was constructed to mark the spot of a dangerous reef near the center of the relatively shallow Mount Hope Bay.
-In June 1880, $25,000 was allocated for the construction of a new lighthouse on Borden Flats, which consisted of a 50 ft cast-iron tower that included a keeper's quarters.
+In June 1880, The US Government granted $25,000 for the construction of a new lighthouse on Borden Flats, which consisted of a 50 ft cast-iron tower that included a Light Keeper's quarters.
 The light went into service on October 1, 1881, with a fourth-order Fresnel lens producing a fixed red light 47 ft above mean high water.
-Rainwater was collected in gutters and stored in a cistern in the structure's basement level, providing the keeper's water supply.
+Rainwater was collected in gutters and stored in a cistern in the structure's basement level, providing the Keeper's water supply.

-The lighthouse, which sits in water open to the south, was battered in the hurricane of 1938.
-The storm left the structure with a pronounced tilt, which it still has.
-A new wider caisson was later added around the original one for additional protection.
+The lighthouse, which sits in Mount Hope Bay and open to the south, was battered but survived the Hurricane of 1938.
+The storm reported pushed the structure approximately 100 ft. north, leaving it with a pronounced 5 degree tilt, which is still noticeable today.
+In 1963, a new wider caisson was added around the original one for additional protection from any future movement.